Luscas-Fernandes/sistemasOperacionais/README.md

 # SistemasOperacionais

- cadeira de SO (operational systems)
+Cadeira de SO do terceiro período